 This area even though this is meant to be void obviously concrete’s going to be able to flow into this space.
 That’s okay.
 It’s a little bit of extra concrete.
 They probably didn’t allow for it but it’s okay.
 It’s good.

 It’s really hard.
 You can’t get waffle pods to fit every house so they get adjusted on-site by the concreters or by the carpenters.

 Just stepping back here through this area is where the slab goes from inside to outside.
 This would be the outside patio area.
 There’s a strong beam through here.
 The extra reinforcement on the top and then this is probably the patio slab in the back.

 The slab surface is a little bit lower – these pods are actually set a little bit lower in the ground and this is part of the problem that we have with waffle slabs – that the waffle pods have to be the same height for strength but the fact that they’re set a little bit lower in the ground.

-Coming around the back edge of the house we’ve got some cut waffle pods again, some ribs, and then a series of ribs all at one metre centres because the shape of the pod.
+Coming around the back edge of the house we’ve got some cut waffle pods again, some ribs, and then a series of ribs all at one-metre centres because of the shape of the pod.

 Bar chairs holding the mesh up and they’re doing a great job.

 Okay here’s some more ribs.
 So coming to the end of the inspection we’ll see as we scroll past we’ll see some of these pipes have been set up for termite protection to stop termites coming up beside them.
 They’ve got discs that are installed by the termite installer.